Math Lessons, Calculators and Homework Help

 Definition 2:

-If the area is revolved about the y-axis, then the volume of the solid generated is defined by
+If the area is revolved about the y-axis, then the volume of the generated solid is defined by

 volume definition